Astraxx04/TrackLeaf/README.md

 # TrackLeaf
-An effective inventory management system or ensuring the seamless flow of resources while optimizing costs and reducing waste.
+An effective inventory management system for ensuring the seamless flow of resources while optimizing costs and reducing waste.